hsinyic/DeforestationSimulator/README.md

 # DeforestationSimulator
-Backend algorithm development for spatial simulation of deforestation / oil and gas extraction mapping
+Backend algorithm development for spatial simulation of deforestation / oil and gas extraction mapping based on entirely on Google Earth Engine JavaScript library.
+Computation is optimized to avoid local computation.

 # Methodology for deforestation simulation